Vivek11Chauhan/Social-the-Social-website/README.md

-Yasei is a social network made in the MERN stack.
+Socio is a social network made in the MERN stack.